Computational Technologies for Fashion Recommendation: A Survey: Introduction

-From the above analysis, we can see that this paper differs greatly from all the previous surveys mentioned above.
-This is the first survey that specifically focuses on fashion recommendations with advanced computational technologies.
+From the above analysis, we can see that this paper differs greatly from all the previous surveys.
+To the best of our knowledge, this is the first survey that specifically focuses on fashion recommendations with advanced machine learning, data mining, and computer vision technologies.
 It aims to sort out the research area of computational fashion recommendation by organizing, reviewing, and summarizing relevant research papers and resources.
-Specifically, it groups existing studies into several sub-tasks and systematically reviews each sub-task, which has not been done in any previous surveys.
-Furthermore, this survey explores fashion recommendations in a more detailed, in-depth, and comprehensive manner.
-For each sub-task, it elaborates on the task, its development, the state-of-the-art solutions, and its limitations.
-On top of organizing and evaluating existing research, this paper also carefully re-thinks the fashion recommendation problem.
-It discusses specific challenges of fashion recommendation and poses several promising research directions, which hopefully can provide more insight for the follow-on studies.
+Specifically, it groups existing studies into several sub-tasks and systematically reviews each sub-task, which has not been done in any existing work.
+Furthermore, this survey explores fashion recommendations in a more detailed, in-depth, and comprehensive manner by elaborating specific problems, solutions and limitations.
+It also discusses specific challenges of fashion recommendation and poses promising research directions for follow-on studies.

-\textbf{How do we collect the paper?} We use the Google Scholar engine to search for relevant academic papers with several keywords including fashion recommendation, fashion recommender system, outfit recommendation, fashion compatibility, etc. We also explore high-profile conferences and journals in recent years to find relevant papers, including the ACMMM, KDD, WWW, CVPR, ICCV, ECCV, AAAI, SIGIR, ICDM, IJCAI, and TMM, to name just a few.
+\textbf{How do we collect the paper?} We use the Google Scholar engine to search for relevant academic papers with several keywords including fashion recommendation, outfit recommendation, fashion compatibility, etc. We also explore high-profile conferences and journals in recent years to find relevant papers, including the ACMMM, KDD, WWW, CVPR, ICCV, ECCV, AAAI, SIGIR, ICDM, IJCAI, and TMM, to name just a few.
 Several papers published in workshops of top-tier conferences or pre-published in arXiv are also included.
-However, considering the reliability of the references and resources, this survey is mainly based on publications in well-recognized conferences and journals (most are listed above).
+However, considering the reliability of the references and resources, this survey is mainly based on formal publications in well-recognized conferences and journals (most are listed above).
 We believe that there exist a lot more publications that are relevant to our topic in the literature, but summarizing and reviewing mainstream publications enable us to make sound analysis and discussion, which can better elaborate the development of the targeted fashion recommendation area.